Qparrot/freeCodeCampCourses/DataVisualizationProjects/VisualizeDataWithAChoroplethMap/README.md

 		 sudo ogr2ogr -f geojson -where "FID in ('ES', 'FR', 'DE', 'CH', 'BE', 'UK', 'AD', 'LU', 'IT')" countries.geojson ~/Documents/countries/CNTR_RG_10M_2016_4326.geojson

 	Milestone: I show the map thanks to the geojson file and the cities thanks to the csv file.
+(04.07.2019):
+	- Integrate the map of the North American counties.
+To do so I needed to change the coordonates of the center and add the file found in the _(link 12)_

 ##Difficulties